-First heritage structure that I saw was Heroes Square.
+The first heritage structure that I saw was Heroes Square.
 A magnificent and majestic square right in the middle of the city.
-A tall column surrounded by figures of men on horses made ornate by two colonnades behind the central column adding to the aura of the central column.
+A tall column surrounded by figures of men on horses made ornate by two colonnades behind the central column adds to the aura of the central column.
 Seven men on horses represent the seven chieftains of the original tribes that settled in Hungary.
-People look like miniature versions of themselves when looked through these huge structures.
+People look like miniature versions of themselves when looking through these huge structures.
 This square was erected in 1900 to commemorate a millennium of the arrival of seven original tribes of Hungary.
 And is dedicated to the various heroes of these tribes.

 War & Peace, Knowledge & Glory

 The figures symbolize War and Peace, Knowledge and Glory.
-Two Colonnades have the statues of various important historical personalities of Hungary.
-Square is flanked on both sides by two opulent buildings – one of them is Museum of Fine Arts and the other an Art Gallery.
+Two Colonnades have statues of various important historical personalities of Hungary.
+The Square is flanked on both sides by two opulent buildings – one of them is the Museum of Fine Arts and the other an Art Gallery.

-In the evening we had stopped at the central market, which is a market that both locals and the tourists use, and it was a colorful market on two floors.
+In the evening we stopped at the central market, which is a market that both the locals and the tourists use, and it was a colorful market on two floors.
 Hungarian Paprika is famous and the small shops selling them were as colorful as they can get.
-Giving stiff competition to the fruits and vegetable vendors.
-There were shops selling usual tourists merchandise like fridge magnets and small curios along with specialties like local wines.
+Giving stiff competition to the fruit and vegetable vendors.
+There were shops selling usual tourist merchandise like fridge magnets and small curios along with specialties like local wines.

 In the streets outside, there were sculptures here and there.
-Some in stone that probably belongs to history and some in metal that is probably from this era.
+Some in stone probably belong to history and some in metal that is probably from this era.
 There are small stalls selling local brands and handmade items.
 I also saw a version of our local cycle rickshaws there.
-Like most European cities Budapest also has excellent public transport system with a combination of underground metro, trams, and buses.
+Like most European cities, it also has an excellent public transport system with a combination of underground metro, trams, and buses.
 Though I think the best way to explore these cities is on foot.
-People in Budapest do walk a lot; so do in Rome as the Romans do.
+People in the city do walk a lot; so do in Rome as the Romans do.

-Recommend you to read following travel blog posts on tourist attractions of Budapest, Hungary.
+Recommend you to read the following travel blog posts on tourist attractions of Budapest, Hungary.